BaharTaskesen/Unifying-DRO/README.md

 ---
 ## Reproducing Experiments
+The configuration of the experiments can be adjusted via ./cofigs/exp_radius.py.

 Each main experiment corresponds to one Python script:

 | Figure / Task           | Script / Notebook          | Description                                                              |
 |-------------------------|----------------------------|--------------------------------------------------------------------------|
 | **Fig. 1**              | `figure_1.py`              | SVM classification example and worst case distribution                   |